A good broker has no problem answering your questions. About their results, their fees, their process, and their references.

 5. Verifiable references

-A serious broker can give you the names of two to three sellers they’ve worked with — people you can call directly.
+A well-established broker should be able to give you, subject to deal confidentiality, the names of two to three sellers they’ve worked with — people you can call directly.

 Call them.
 Ask how the process went, whether the broker delivered on their commitments, and whether they’d make the same choice again.